Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 The Superbike World Championship is the world’s premier Superbike racing event, first held in 1988.

-A series of rounds makes up the championship, with each round consisting of two races.
-The results of each race are combined at the end of the series to determine the winners of two world championships, a driver’s championship, and a manufacturer’s championship.
+A series of rounds makes up the championship, with each round consisting of two races and, as of 2019, a ten-lap ‘Superpole’ race.
+The results of the races are combined at the end of the series to determine the winners of the driver’s championship, and the manufacturer’s championship.

 The bikes are tuned versions of motorcycles available to the public, different from the MotoGP which uses purpose-built machines.
 While the MotoGP is alike to Formula One, the Superbike World Championship is more akin to sports car racing.

 The 2021 season runs from May 22.

 Northern Ireland’s Jonathan Rea is the six-time reigning champion.

 |3||June 12-13||Italy||Misano World Circuit Marco Simoncelli|

 |11||October 2-3||Portugal||Algarve International Circuit|